SwaroopR1/Exploratory-Data-Analysis-of-a-Bank-Dataset/README.md

 1. **Problem Statement & Data Description.docx**: Contains the dataset description and key questions to be answered through EDA.
 2. **banking_data.csv**: The raw dataset used for analysis.
 3. **Modules_for_Project**:
-A directory containing interconnected Python modules.
+A directory containing interconnected Python modules:

-- The main() module serves as the entry point, calling other modules as needed.
+- The 'main()' module serves as the entry point, calling other modules as needed.

 - Each module is designed to fulfill specific objectives.

-5. **Data_Analysis.pptx**: A PowerPoint presentation summarizing demographic trends and insights.
+4. **Data_Analysis.pptx**: A PowerPoint presentation summarizing demographic trends and insights.
-6. **Data_Analysis.pdf**: PDF version of the above presentation.
+5. **Data_Analysis.pdf**: PDF version of the above presentation.
-7.  **Code_Data_Analysis.pptx**: A PowerPoint presentation explaining the Python modules' functionality, observed demographics, and insights.
+6.  **Code_Data_Analysis.pptx**: A PowerPoint presentation explaining the Python modules' functionality, observed demographics, and insights.
-8.  **Code_Data_Analysis.pdf**: PDF version of the above presentation.
+7.  **Code_Data_Analysis.pdf**: PDF version of the above presentation.